 For MLS and SUM, this is a battle for single entity survival.
 US supporters of promotion and relegation are often accused of being sheer copycats.
 We’re told we just want the game to look like England’s.
 The nutty thing is, if MLS forms a second division with pseudo promotion and relegation and while still locked under a system of drafts, salary caps and DP rules – that is exactly what we’ll get.

 Let’s say MLS 1 and 2 gather momentum among US supporters and come into being.
 Here’s how things likely play out: The most successful MLS expansion teams are already pseudo-promotions.
 Sounders Timbers, Whitecaps and Impact have all set the bar for expansion outlets – and perhaps saved MLS neck.
 MLS 1 and 2 would simply institutionalize this process, and increase the league’s grip on the game.
-If the league does open a doggie door to promotion, it will only be availed to teams pre-selected for expansion, and will be quickly closed once MLS 1 reaches full complement.
+If the league does open a doggie door to promotion, it will only be availed to teams pre-selected for expansion, and will be quickly closed once MLS 1 reaches whatever they decide is full complement.

 Do not expect to see relegation from MLS 1.
 Instead, anticipate that promotion itself will be ended when they’re done building their chain of top-flight outlets.
 Also, do not assume any changes to the MLS multi-layer marketing scheme.
 Be secure in the knowledge that clubs will still have to pass through the MLS single entity event horizon to get into either “league” and avail themselves to the same micromanagement and quality limits.
 Be assured that the connivance in which the league trademarks their properties (while clubs continue to pay them for the privilege) will continue as usual.
 Just as we will not see unlimited futures for any club, neither will we see any additional incentive to invest in lower divisions.
 Erik Wynalda is leading a fifth division team against the Portland Timbers in the US Open Cup this week.
 There is a fundraising effort underway to support his club.
 I haven’t heard any rumors of MLS 5.